PottyZA/nextjs-map-demo/README.md

 docker compose -f docker-compose.prod.yml up --build
 ```

+Sample GeoJSON files have been provided in the `/samples` directory.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Key packages and libaries used